-The Union shall print the Collective Agreement in an agreed to format, and will distribute copies of the Collective Agreement to employees.
+The Union shall print the collective agreement in an agreed to format, and will distribute copies of the collective agreement to employees.
 The Employer retains the right to proof-read the final draft prior to printing.

-The Union shall provide for the printing of the Collective Agreement at no cost to the Employer.
+The Union shall provide for the printing of the collective agreement and the cost will be equally shared by the Union and the Employer.